secretstartups/handbook/hiring/job-families/index.html.md

 * List levels in ascending order.
 Start w/ junior/associate and end with the highest level.
 * List any overarching responsibilities or requirements that are applicable for the entire job family before listing the levels.
 * Do not repeat the junior requirement list for more senior levels:
    * You do not want to relist an entire requirement set from a more junior level that also pertains to a more senior one.
 You can choose to keep the section title as {Level} Requirements.
-You can then add a first bullet that says, "extends the {name of lower job level} responsibilities."
+You can then add a first bullet that says, "Extends the {name of lower job level} responsibilities" or "Extends the {name of lower job level} requirements."
 * Specialities may be relevant for some but not all levels.
 Clarify which specialties each level pertains to.
 If there are no specialties remove the section.
 * [Segment](/sales/field-operations/gtm-resources/#segmentation): A Segment is something you will see with Sales based Job Families (Example, Enterprise, Mid-market, SMB, Public Sector).
 If there is no segment for the job family remove the section.
 * If performance indicators are the same for all the levels on the job family do not list them under the levels section, rather list them at the end of the entire job family.
 Remove either the performance indicator section in the level section or at the end of the template.